ECMA-262-5 in detail. Chapter 1. Properties and Property Descriptors.

 • attribute (in ES3 — reversed state of {DontDelete}) in false state prevents attempts to delete the property, change the property to be an accessor property, or change its attributes (other than [[Value]]).

 Notice, if [[Configurable]] attribute has been set once to false, it cannot be turned back to true.
-As we just said, we cannot change even other attributes (except [[Value]]) e.g. [[Enumerable]] in such case.
+As we just said, we cannot change even other attributes, e.g. [[Enumerable]] in such case.
+We may though change [[Value]] attribute and [[Writable]], but only from true to false; not vice-versa — if [[Writable]] was already set to false, it cannot be turned to true in non-configurable property.

 We will discuss other property attributes specific to the corresponding named property types shortly.
 Let’s consider property types in detail.